SENSUIKAN!

 25 April 1945:

-At about 0100, while recharging her batteries on the surface, I-58 her picks up an enemy ship on her radar.
+At about 0100, while recharging her batteries on the surface, I-58 picks up an enemy ship on her radar.
 She dives and later identifies the well-lit enemy as a hospital ship.
 Hashimoto allows it to pass.
-Later, I-58 is ordered to return to base.
-En route, Hashimoto sights three American destroyers, but cannot attack because his kaitens are out of order.
+Early in the morning, I-58 is detected by three American destroyers and depth-charged.
+LtCdr Hashimoto evades the chase, diving to 300-feet.

 30 April 1945: